Important points to look out for when buying a Bichon Frise

-Expect to pay between approx £600 - £850, many Bichons are now being sold from £150 - £450 on the internet - check the source of these puppies.
+Expect to pay between approx £600 - £850 from a reputable breeder, many Bichons are now being sold from £150 - £450 on the internet - check the source of these puppies.

 DO YOUR HOMEWORK !! - ask the right questions , do your research about the breed & breeder before you buy any Bichon puppy

 Please note that some people selling Bichon Frise will supply their puppies with "paperwork" - not the official Kennel Club you think you are getting , some of the paperwork is fake and just a pre printed form with hand written details.

 People that sell Bichons via the internet and newspaper ads often say that their dogs are come with "papers", some are merely computer/hand written certificates with "pedigree" at the top, others are like the sample below.

 Sample of Dog Lovers Registration Club certificate ( Some Bichon's come with this certificate via certain pet shops )

 This is NOT the same as a Kennel club registration

 Here is the Official Kennel Club Pedigree certificate either 3rd or 5th Generation

 About Private Sales (Internet / Free Ads) : Epupz, Preloved ,Gumtree (Puppies & older Bichon Frise)

 Ask why they are getting rid of the dog? - many people say they are leaving to go into rental housing & and can't take the dog, or change in work hours, or " I am ill and can't look after my dog" ( may be true but don't be afraid to ask questions) the dog is going to be an integral part of your family and you need to know as much as possible.